Kane County Child Support Attorneys

 Calculating Child Support in Illinois

-The changes in Illinois law have eliminated the concepts of sole custody and joint custody.
+In 2016, changes in Illinois law have eliminated the concepts of sole custody and joint custody.
 Current law now focuses on allocating specific responsibilities to each parent.
 Additionally, non-custodial parents are not given visitation rights.
 Rather, parents are each allocated parenting time (previously considered visitation) according to the best interests of the child.
 In most cases, one parent will still be designated as the residential parent and will consequently receive more parenting time than the other.
 The non-residential parent is responsible for paying child support to the residential parent.

-Typically, these guidelines make it simple for the monthly obligation for child support to be determined, but there can be disputes over what constitutes a payor's net income and whether there should be additional contributions for expenses pertaining to the health, education, and extracurricular activities of the child.
+Typically, the law's guidelines make it simple for the monthly obligation for child support to be determined, but there can be disputes over what constitutes a payor's net income and whether there should be additional contributions for expenses pertaining to the health, education, and extracurricular activities of the child.
 Our attorneys have decades of experience negotiating and litigating child support matters.
 We are strong advocates for our clients and their children in these matters.

 If you are involved in a divorce, legal separation, or paternity matter that includes child support issues, contact Shaw Family Law, P.C. by calling 630-206-3300 to schedule a free consultation.
 We will further explain how child support is determined in Illinois and how the law will be applied to your specific case.
 From our office in St. Charles, we serve clients throughout Kane County, DuPage County, DeKalb County, Kendall County, and across Northern Illinois.